MarcOnTheMoon/cubes/README.md

 # Pocket Cube and Rubik's Cube Solvers

+> [!WARNING]
+> I didn't finalize or update the material and this repository is temporarily __on hold__ - my apologies.

+> [!NOTE]
+> We are working on several related self-learning sytems and have decided to focus on others, first.<br>
+> However, we intent to re-visit cubes and improve the project from insights gained in other activities.

 Dealing with artificial intelligence (AI), we were curious how to let computers learn to solve a scrambled Pocket cube (2x2x2) or Rubik's cube (3x3x3).
 Okay, this is challenging enough.
 Still, wouldn't it be even more fun to demonstrate the results by machines that _mechanically_ solve physical cubes?
 Join us on this fascinating endeavor.

 ## Overview
 This is what we did so far: